 1. Charge for additional services

 Public libraries pride themselves on offering free resources to their communities, but that doesn’t have to be the case for everything you provide.
-You may already be charging for small items like printing, scanning or faxing — if not, that’s a great starting point.
+Most libraries already charge for small items like printing, scanning or faxing — if not, that’s a great starting point.
 You could also revisit your space to create appealing workspaces for rent; or even lease out musical instruments, art supplies and printers.

 This can be paired with a premium membership offering, where library members pay a monthly fee for additional services — things like extended loan periods or free access to digital educational resources.